-Saturday Church is a monthly get-together designed for families with young (ish!) children, and open to everyone.
+Saturday Church is a monthly get-together at 10-11.30am designed for families with young (ish!) children, and open to everyone.

 The whole gathering is be based around an indoor picnic (food and blankets provided), with some craft activities and games before the picnic.

 Alongside the food and games, there’ll be a chance to engage with some Christian stories and activities, and meet some new people.

 Scroll through our events gallery to see some pics of what we get up to!

 It’s all free, but donations are welcome (there's an offering box in the entrance).
 No booking needed - just turn up on the day!

 The next Saturday Church services are on: